Cytotec and Birth Injuries

 Induction is not uncommon.
 Today, mothers are induced in more than 22% of births.
 Since 2002, the rate of labor induction has doubled from 9% of births to 18% and is used most often for post-date pregnancies.
 Inducing labor can have several benefits, such as reducing high blood pressure during delivery and preventing infections that could harm the baby.

-Cytotec is a drug that's commonly used to induce labor in women and works by softening the cervix to allow easier dilation (known as "ripening") and producing contractions.
+Cytotec is a, oral medication this is commonly used to induce labor in women and works by softening the cervix to allow easier dilation (known as "ripening") and producing contractions.
 In most cases, Cytotec is a safe and reliable medication that can make labor easier for women when administered correctly.
-Unfortunately, when the medication is not used properly, there are potentially severe risks for the baby.
+Unfortunately, when the medication is not used properly or the mother is not properly monitored, there are potentially severe risks for the baby.
 Studies have revealed that improper usage of Cytotec can result in different types of birth injuries from adverse reactions to the drug.What Is Cytotec?

 Cytotec is an off-brand version of the medication Misoprostol, which is a synthetic version of the hormone prostaglandin.
 Cytotec was not originally developed to help induce labor and was instead used to treat stomach ulcers.
 It lines the wall of the stomach and prevents stomach acid from coming into contact with it.
-Starting in the 1970s, doctors began to realize that it had the ability to soften the cervix and induce labor in women, which ultimately created a new use for the drug.
+Starting in the 1970s, doctors began to realize that softened the cervix and helped induce labor in women, which ultimately created a new use for the drug.

 Today, Cytotec is considered one of the best options to induce labor because of how convenient and cost-effective it is compared to other brands.
 A prescription of Cytotec only costs $0.60, while other medications like Pitocin and Prepidil can cost up to $150.
 However, it should be noted that the FDA has NOT approved Cytotec for the use of labor induction or cervical ripening.
 The FDA has made it known publicly that because of the possible side effects associated with the drug, they do not allow it to be marketed as a solution to post-date pregnancy or labor complications.What Are the Problems With Cytotec?